-A dead bird in Danville tested positive for West Nile virus earlier this month, the Contra Costa Mosquito and Vector Control District announced on Thursday
+A dead bird found near downtown Danville last week tested positive for West Nile virus, becoming the town's first virus activity this summer and the San Ramon Valley's fourth confirmed case of the season, according to the Contra Costa Mosquito and Vector Control District.

-Birds are often the first sign of disease transmission: they're the reservoir for West Nile virus, which can be transmitted to humans via mosquitoes.
-So local officials recommend immediately reporting sightings of dead birds or neglected swimming pools where mosquitoes could populate.
+Birds are the reservoir for West Nile virus, which can be transmitted to humans via mosquitoes.

-The two species of mosquitoes in Contra Costa County capable of transmitting the virus prefer to feed on birds, but people can become infected when a mosquito bites an infected bird and then a person, district officials said.
+The two species of mosquitoes in the county capable of transmitting the virus prefer to feed on birds, but people can become infected when a mosquito bites an infected bird and then a person, district officials said.

 For more information, visit the district's website.